platanus/cordova-gigya/README.md

 cp -R ~/Documents/FacebookSDK/FacebookSDK.framework .
 # This is the default location
 ```

+### Android
+Is mandatory to use the native Facebook integration, for that we need to use the FacebookSDK.

+1. Download and extract the latest Facebook SDK for Android, available at https://developers.facebook.com/docs/android
+1. Import the "facebook" folder from the downloaded SDK into your Eclipse workspace.
+1. Under the project properties, navigate to the "Android" tab.
+1. In the lower part of the dialog box, click "Add" and choose the "FacebookSDK" project from the workspace.
+1. If your project already has a copy of android-support-v4.jar, remove one of the copies (either from the Facebook project or from your app's project).

+For more info go to the [getting started guideline](https://developers.facebook.com/docs/android/getting-started/).

 ## Installing the plugin
 To add this plugin just type: